small icon

 March 2006 - Speaker at Google - Network Analysis

-Lydia Ash's book The Web Testing Companion has received much recognition as one of the foremost books on testing web applications, and is now one of the foundation books given to new Google employees.
+Lydia Ash's book The Web Testing Companion has received much recognition as one of the foremost books on testing web applications, and is now one of the foundation books given to new Google employees and on several of Microsoft's recommended reading lists.

 Wiley online site for The Web Testing Companion